ava-labs/teleporter/contracts/src/Teleporter/upgrades/README.md

 `TeleporterUpgradeable` also provides an initial implementation of [ITeleporterReceiver.receiveTeleporterMessage](../ITeleporterReceiver.sol) that ensures `_msgSender` is a `TeleporterMessenger` contract with a version greater than or equal to `minTeleporterVersion`.
 This supports the case where a dApp wants to upgrade to a new version of the `TeleporterMessenger` contract, but still wants to be able to receive messages from the old Teleporter contract.The dApp can override `_receiveTeleporterMessage` to implement its own logic for receiving messages from Teleporter contracts.

-## Managing a TeleporterUpgradeable contract
+## Managing a TeleporterUpgradeable dApp

 ### Managing the Minimum Teleporter version

-The `TeleporterUpgradeable` contract constructor saves the Teleporter registry in a state variable used by the inheriting contract, and initializes a `minTeleporterVersion` to the highest `TeleporterMessenger` version registered in `TeleporterRegistry`. `minTeleporterVersion` is used to allow dApp's to specify the Teleporter versions allowed to interact with it.
+The `TeleporterUpgradeable` contract constructor saves the Teleporter registry in a state variable used by the inheriting dApp contract, and initializes a `minTeleporterVersion` to the highest `TeleporterMessenger` version registered in `TeleporterRegistry`. `minTeleporterVersion` is used to allow dApp's to specify the Teleporter versions allowed to interact with it.

 #### Updating `minTeleporterVersion`